367718/camp/rin/README.md

 # rin

-Configuration files.
+Configuration files manager.

 ## Behavior

-A file with the same name as the application but with extension "rn" is expected to be found in the same directory as the executable.
+A file with the same name as the application but with extension "rn" is expected to be found alongside the executable.

 Keys and values are separated by " = " (e.g. "path = \example\").